Skip to Content

 Instructions

-2. Cut the half-savoy cabbage into quarters and cut out the woody stalk, then cook them in the boiling water for two minutes.
+• Cut the half-savoy cabbage into quarters and cut out the woody stalk, then cook it in the boiling water for two minutes.

-5. Heat a 28cm or 11" oven-proof frying pan or skillet over medium-high heat and when the pan is hot add the butter
+• Heat a 28cm or 11" oven-proof frying pan or skillet over medium-high heat, and when the pan is hot, add the butter.
+When the butter begins to foam, add the onion and cook for 5 minutes, stirring occasionally.

-10. Crack in the eggs over the potatoes, season with salt and pepper and return to the oven for 10 minutes or until the eggs are cooked.
+• Crack the eggs over the potatoes, season with salt and pepper and return to the oven for 10 minutes or until the eggs are cooked.